robertkowalski/connect-multi-redis/README.md

 If no redis hosts are connected it degrades to the builtin MemoryStore.

+It also uses the MemoryStore if no config was provided.

 ### Usage:

 Place the middleware before the session-middleware of Connect or Express